The materials module wraps every applicable

 pick it up automatically.

-Transparent dielectrics — glass + other transparent
+Transparent dielectrics — glass and other transparent

 painters carry opacity / alphaMode: "BLEND" in their entry,